 Water introduces bacteria and softens scabs prematurely, interfering with the natural healing timeline.

-Your skin is performing complex biological processes during tattoo healing.
-Quality aftercare should support these processes, not interfere with them.
+Your skin is performing complex biological processes during tattoo aftercare.
+Quality aftercare should provide moisture without interfering.

 Natural ingredients like:

-- Shea butter & cocoa butter - Provide fatty acids that support cell membrane repair
+• Shea butter & cocoa butter - Provide fatty acids that moisturize and condition skin

-- Jojoba oil - Mimics skin’s natural sebum, supporting the skin barrier
+• Jojoba oil - Mimics skin’s natural sebum, absorbs easily without clogging pores

-- Hemp seed oil - Omega fatty acids reduce inflammation
+• Hemp seed oil - Omega fatty acids nourish and condition skin

 The Timeline: What to Expect